Open day Guild of Weavers Spinners and Dyers

 and I am not going to bore you with a long and exaggerated explanation of my successes, (spinning a tale)……….

-It’s about transforming fleece into yarn so I can use it to weave on my 8 shafts loom.
+I want to talk about transforming fleece into yarn so I can use it to weave on my 8 shafts loom.

+As a beginner, I was given a big bag of fleece, already dyed yellow and blue.
 First, I needed to card the fleece.
 I card a fleece with a hand carder but there are also other ways: a wool drum or a carding and blending board could be useful too.
 The Blending board is amazing!
 I can make a rainbow of my favourite colours in no time!

 I use a Spindel which can be a stick with a weight at the base of it, but Spindles come in many different weights and sizes.

-There is also the Spinning Wheel.
 So beautiful, with nostalgic dreams like in Sleeping Beauty’s story .

 I use a drop spindle to spin fleece into thread.
 A drop spindle hangs in the air while spinning, twisting fibres as it rotates.

-To start spinning, I attach a piece of scrap yarn, (the lead), at the base of the spindle, and add one end of the roving to the lead.
+To start spinning, I attach a piece of scrap yarn, (the lead), at the base of the spindle, and add one end of the rolling to the lead.
 Then I start spinning.
+When my spindle is full, I have made a “single”.

-A skein is a tube of yarn made with a Niddy-noddy ready to use with centre-pull or outside pull.
+With a Niddy-noddy, I wind the yarn into a skein and tie the ends together to prevent the yarn from getting tangled.A skein is a tube of yarn made with a Niddy-noddy ready to use with centre-pull or outside pull.
 I use it for weaving, knitting or crocheting.
 I prefer for the yarn to be uneven.
 Experienced spinners can make the most beautiful and airy -like yarn, so fine it looks like a spider’s web.

 My yarn is sometimes thin and sometimes thick, with a bit of the colour I fancy at the time of spinning.
 It doesn’t look very disciplined or professional but I like it that way because it will be a surprise when I knit, crochet or weave.
 I wonder what it is going to look like.
 I must say that I undo the project a few times before I am happy with the result but it is always an adventure and sometimes it comes out even better than I had imagined.